Hyouteki/Crypto-algos/README.md

 # Crypto-algos
 Cryptography algorithms implementation from scratch for dummies.
-Written entirely in C++ in verbose style which is easy to understand and update further.
+Written entirely in C++ & Python in verbose style which is easy to understand and update further.

 ## Useful header files
 - [big_number](https://github.com/Hyouteki/big_number.h.git)